 - Automated Announcements

 Not all voice overs are the same, and certain jobs will require a different style of voiceover.
-While being capable of performing many different types of voiceovers would be great, it can be hard to become extremely good if you broaden your abilities too much.
+Being capable of performing many different types of voiceovers is great.
+However, it can be hard to become extremely good if you broaden your abilities too much.
 To start, focus on several types of voiceovers, giving yourself an edge over other voice actors and ensuring that you are the one to get hired.
-Lets discuss 6 popular types of voiceovers.
+Let’s discuss 6 popular types of voiceovers.

 This is one of the most common forms of voice acting.
 It’s used for any animated or cartoon movies in which the characters are not played by humans.
 Recordings are done from a sound booth where the performer is given a context to the scene.
-From there, they must be able to conjure the correct emotions and bring out what the director wants from the scene.
+For instance, they must be able to conjure the correct emotions.
+Skilled performers learn to bring out what the director wants from the scene.
 Examples of this include Pixar movies such as Toy Story.

 As this market continues to explode, more and more voice actors are needed to fill the demands for this industry.
-Video game voice acting can encompass many styles of voice acting, from animated voice acting, to narration voice acting, to announcements.
+Video game voiceovers can encompass many styles of voice acting.
+This may range from animated to narration to announcements.
 With a wide variety of voice acting jobs available, a voice actor is best suited in this category if they are able to perform a variety of different styles.
 Examples of this include video games such as GTA IV, Tell Tale’s: The Walking Dead, etc.

 Every documentary will likely feature a narrator.
-These narrators are required to read off lines to give the scene context and further the narrative being driven home by the documentary.
+These narrators are required to read off lines to give the scene context.
+They must further the narrative being driven home by the documentary.
 This is a completely different style to animated voiceovers, as not much expression is needed in the words.
 Instead, voice actors seek to use a cinematic style of voice that can be clearly heard and understood.
 Examples of this include many National Geographic documentaries and animal documentaries.

 Commercials offer a similar to a narration style of voice acting.
-Commercial voice actors are once again required to read off their script, engaging with the viewers slightly more than they would with narration.
+Commercial voice actors are once again required to read off their script.
+They engage with the viewers slightly more than they would with narration.
 Once again, directors seek a cinematic style of voice to drive home the advertised products.
 Examples of this can be seen in various fast-food, cars, fashion, and grocery commercials.

 This voice acting, normally referred to as dubbing, is required when the original scene was filmed in another language.
-The lines are now translated, and a voice actor reads the new lines which are dubbed over the old lines spoken by the original character.
+The lines are now translated.
+A voice actor reads the new lines which are dubbed over the old lines spoken by the original character.
 Examples of this can be seen in movies originating in Japan that have been brought over and adapted to movie theatres in North America.

 This style of voice acting is used in our everyday world to provide announcements and information to everyone.
 While these sometimes may be computer-generated, they are often spoken by a voice actor.
 Examples of this can be seen on public transit or store announcements.

 These are a few examples of jobs voice actors can choose from around the world.
-There are many more job opportunities available for voice actors, so long as they make themselves available and become skilled in these categories.
+There are many more job opportunities available for voice actors.
+They simple must make themselves available and become skilled in these categories.
 To become a voice actor, there are a certain set of skills you must develop and master to become a top-level performer.

 What Does it Take to Become a Great Voice Actor?